(Note: Display will be limited this year (2020) for distancing requirements due to COVID-19)

-Believed to be the Midwest’s largest indoor annual Christmas tree display, the collection of 170 unusual and historic holiday trees returns to the Lecompton Territorial Capital Museum from October 15 through January 1.
+Believed to be the Midwest’s largest indoor annual Christmas tree display, the collection of 170 unusual and historic holiday trees returns to the Lecompton Territorial Capital Museum from mid-October through December.

 The display tradition began some 25 years ago with a showcase live tree decorated for the holidays.
 Since then, it has grown as people have donated unusual trees and decorations.
 For example, 10 years ago the museum received and began showing a collection of Victorian-era feather trees and ornaments.